 Sample Hydra Project

-This is a sample project generated by hydra-cli scaffold
+This is a sample project generated by hydra-cli scaffold.
+Experiment by modifying schema.graphql and the mappings in the mappings folder.

 Prerequisites